Ahill4/BS/BakerySquared/Views/Floors/SVG_Guide.md

 Once all objects are completed you will have to set specific fill and stroke to make sure that nothing is applied and they can take the css.
 To do this open the fill and stroke tab then select all and under fill click on the element that looks like a question mark.
 This unsets the paint.
 You also need to select the object that looks like a heart with a hole in it to make sure no intersections mess with coloring.
-Once those are selected and you still have all the locations selected ake sure the blur is set to 0 and the opacity is set to 100 on both the fill and stroke tab and on the layers tab for each layer.
+Once those are selected and you still have all the locations selected make sure the blur is set to 0 and the opacity is set to 100 on both the fill and stroke tab and on the layers tab for each layer.

 ##Save and final edits